 NFPA 70E Vs. NEC

-Since the NFPA 70E covers electrical safety in the workplace, it applies to every business you can think of: grocery stores, universities, cafes, libraries, etc. Despite the fact that this standard applies to countless types of industry, NFPA 70E is most often enforced in manufacturing plants, factories, warehouses, and worksites—places where electrical construction and maintenance consistently happens.
+Since the 70E standard covers electrical safety in the workplace, it applies to every business you can think of grocery stores, universities, cafes, libraries, etc. Even though this standard applies to countless types of industries, NFPA 70E is most often enforced in manufacturing plants, factories, warehouses, and worksites - places where electrical construction and maintenance consistently happens.

 There are some big differences between the NFPA 70E and NEC when it comes to enforcing these standards.
-The NEC is for regulatory use; it is enforced by electrical inspectors.
-Since the NFPA 70E is not regulatory, customers/site managers are responsible for enforcing the NFPA 70E safety practices on electrical contractors.
+The NEC is for regulatory use and it is enforced by electrical inspectors.
+Since the NFPA codes are not regulatory, customers/site managers are responsible for enforcing safety practices on electrical contractors.

 The scope of NFPA 70E is narrow in that its focus is solely on three kinds of hazards:

-These dangers are the entire purpose for NFPA 70E.
-Other worksite-related hazards—ladder best practices, scaffolding, hazardous material, etc.—fall under the umbrella of OSHA construction safety regulations.
+These dangers are the entire purpose of NFPA 70E.
+Other worksite-related hazards (ladder best practices, scaffolding, hazardous material, etc.) fall under the umbrella of OSHA construction safety regulations.

 To keep your facility free of electric energy-related accidents, NFPA 70E recommends the following practices: